akelman/ggpeps/README.md

 ### Tests

-The code is accompagnied by an extensive suit of tests which are located in the folder `tests`.
+The code is accompanied by an extensive suit of tests which are located in the folder `tests`.
 The full test-suite can be executed with
 ```
 python -m unittest